What is the Best Automatic Pool Cleaner for You?

 sucks up debris, capturing it in the leaf catcher, skimmer basket, or pump filter basket.
 Designed for efficiency, suction cleaners operate quietly while your pool system is running (when swimmers are out of the water).

 Suction cleaners do a fantastic job at collecting fine debris like sand and algae.
 Some models, like the Zodiac MX8™ Elite even feature cyclonic scrubbing brushes to remove stuck-on debris from the floors, walls and tile line.
+The Polaris ATLAS™ XT features HALO™ technology which effortlessly eliminates fine silt and sand as well as larger, long debris with an innovative design that features unobstructed clearance and directs all debris to the filtration system.
 With just a bit of maintenance to empty the skimmer and pump filter basket regularly, a suction cleaner may be the right choice for you.

 Unlike pressure and suction cleaners, robotic cleaners aren’t powered by your pool’s filtration system and can be used with any type of in-ground pool.
 Just plug it in to an outdoor GFCI (ground fault circuit interrupter) electrical outlet, place it in the pool, and the robotic cleaner goes to work drawing in everything from medium debris to fine particles — like algae, pollen, sand, leaves and pebbles — and collecting it in an easy-to-clean internal canister.